dayvsonlsantos/dayvsonlsantos/README.md

 </div>

-🔭 I’m currently learning HTML, CSS e JS <br>
+🔭 I’m currently learning React and Node.JS <br>
 📫 How to reach me: you can contact me through my profile on linkedin or emailing me

 <div align="center">